nikhilt0203/SandBox/src/new modules.md

   1. Must derive from Module base class

-  2. Must have a static Module::ModuleConfig with the required fields
+  2. Must have a static Module::ModuleConfig::Info with the required fields

   3. New Type must be added in ModuleConfig.h